-- Those eating breakfast are asked to refrain from reading newspapers in the Dining Hall. - It is expected that students and their guests seek to communicate with other members of the community in the Dining Hall.
-While the common language of the College is English, please be mindful of non-English speakers and include them in your conversations. - Only food purchased from the College should be consumed in the Dining Hall. - Plated food should not be removed from the Dining Hall for consumption elsewhere. - On no occasion should wine be brought into the Dining Hall. - Smoking and photography are never permitted in the Dining Hall. - Mobile phones, Laptops and Tablets should be switched off during formal dining.
+- It is expected that students and their guests seek to communicate with other members of the community in the Dining Hall.
+While the common language of the College is English, please be mindful of non-English speakers and include them in your conversations. - Only food purchased from the College should be consumed in the Dining Hall. - Plated food should not be removed from the Dining Hall for consumption elsewhere. - On no occasion should wine be brought into the Dining Hall. - Diners are requested to use a tray under plated food when dining informally to protect tables from excessive wear and tear.
+The tables are dressed for formal dining events. - Mobile phones, laptops and tablets should be switched off and put away during formal dining.
+Photography is not permitted during a Formal dinner.

 Formal dinners have a formal beginning and end at which Graces are read and diners should stand.
-Diners should congregate in the Garden Room for pre-dinner drinks and once the bell is sounded should follow the Master, or presiding Fellow, into the Hall at the invitation of the Steward.
+Diners should congregate in the Garden Room for pre-dinner drinks and once the bell is sounded should follow the Master, or presiding Fellow, into the Hall at the invitation of the Fellow Steward.
 Diners should leave the Hall by following the Master, or presiding Fellow, after the end of dinner Grace has been read.
 Diners should not leave the Dining Hall during the meal without the permission of the Master, presiding Fellow or head of table.